Welcome to the City of Gloucester Election page.

 For further information about voter registration and State Elections, please refer to the State of Massachusetts Election Division

-To View Gloucester Election results visit the elections results
+To View Gloucester Election results visit the elections results page of this Website.

 If you have further questions after viewing this site feel free to contact the Elections Desk in the City Clerk's Office at 978-281-9720, #6